 **NA – data not available

-A branch of study has many aspects and many options when deciding on the specific field of study one would want to pursue.
+A branch of study has many aspects and options when deciding on the specific field of study one wants to pursue.
 These particular fields of study are categorized as a specialization of study.
 A specialization would typically be a deep dive into the chosen subject of study.
 Below are a few specializations in the field of art history and the career they would propel the students into.

-Area of Focus | Description | Careers This Concentration prepares for |
+Area of Focus | Description | Careers This Concentration Prepares For |

 ---|---|---|